-The Laos online visa will make it easier for foreign travelers to get through immigration control, as their details would already be checked by the Laos online visa system.
+The Laos online visa makes it easier for foreign travelers to get through immigration control, as their details would already be checked by the Laos online visa system.
 At the same time, those who can apply for a Laos eVisa will only pay for a single fee, instead of varying fees as it occurs now with the visa on arrival.

-The full list of Laos eVisa requirements are yet to be announced by the Government of Laos, but will be published on this site before the eVisa is launched in June 2019.
-However, it is likely that those who wish to obtain an online visa to visit Laos will need a valid passport with a minimum validity of 6 months from the expected date of arrival, a debit or credit card to pay the visa fee, and an email address to receive the approved eVisa.
+Those who wish to obtain an online visa to visit Laos will need a valid passport with a minimum validity of 6 months from the expected date of arrival, a debit or credit card to pay the visa fee, and an email address to receive the approved eVisa.